-I received my Ph.D. degree ("Characterization of Internet Censorship from Multiple Perspectives") from the University of Cambridge in 2017 under the supervision of Prof. Jon Crowcroft (and co-supervised by Dr. Steven Murdoch, Prof. Vern Paxson, and Prof. Ross Anderson) where I was an Honorary Cambridge Trust Scholar, and was awarded the Mary Bradburn Scholarship by the British Federation of Women Graduates for my research work.
-Previously I worked on Intrusion Detection Systems (Bro), and wrote an open-source software for botnet detection (BotFlex).
-I received my Master's degree in Computer and Communication Security from National University of Science and Technology, Pakistan in 2013 for which I was awarded the President's Gold Medal.
+I was a co-founder and senior researcher at Chainspace, a scalable smart contracts platform, before I moved to Novi.
+I worked on the security, performance and applications of blockchains as a postdoc with George Danezis and Sarah Meiklejohn as part of the EU DECODE and EPSRC Glass Houses projects.
+I received my Ph.D. degree (Characterization of Internet Censorship from Multiple Perspectives) from the University of Cambridge in 2017 under the supervision of Jon Crowcroft (and co-supervised by Steven Murdoch, Vern Paxson, and Ross Anderson).
+I collaborated with ICSI (UC Berkeley), and made research contributions to NSF projects on developing empirical basis for censorship and socio-economic perspectives on Internet security.
+I also worked on Intrusion Detection Systems (Bro), and wrote an open-source software for botnet detection (BotFlex).
+I received my Master's degree in Computer and Communication Security from National University of Science and Technology, Pakistan in 2013.

 - Sheharbano Khattak, David Fifield, Sadia Afroz,Mobin Javed, Srikanth Sundaresan, Vern Paxson, Steven J. Murdoch, and Damon McCoy.
 Do You See What I See?
 Differential Treatment of Anonymous Users.
 Proceedings of the 23rd Network and Distributed System Security Symposium (NDSS), 2016.
-Acceptance rate: 15%, 60/389.

 TalksThe complete list is here.